jonnonz1/nz-statute-book/acts/public/1989/corporations-investigation-and-management-act-1989.md

   (c) with the written consent of the Registrar or the FMA (as the case may be), to any person who has a proper interest in knowing that the notice has been given.

 ### 37 Miscellaneous provisions relating to notices
-(1) A notice given under section 30 to a corporation, or a notice given under section 31(2) to an associated person, shall be deemed to have been given upon delivery to the head office, registered office, or principal place of business in New Zealand of the corporation or associated person, as the case may be.
+(1) A notice may be given to a corporation (under section 30) or an associated person (under section 31(2)) by— (a) delivering it to the head office, registered office, or principal place of business in New Zealand of the corporation or associated person (as the case may be); or
+  (b) emailing it to the corporation or associated person at an email address that is used by the corporation or associated person.
+(1A) In the absence of proof to the contrary, a notice that is emailed to a corporation or an associated person must be treated as received by the corporation or associated person on the second working day after the date on which it is emailed, and, in proving that the notice was emailed, it is sufficient to prove that it was properly addressed and sent to the email address.
 (2) A notice given under section 30 or section 31(2) may at any time be revoked by the Registrar or the FMA (as the case may be).

 ## Part 3 — Statutory management